ethereum-optimism/specs/specs/experimental/op-contracts-manager.md

 The proxy admin owner is a very powerful role, as it allows upgrading protocol contracts.
 When choosing the initial proxy admin owner, a Safe is recommended to ensure admin privileges are sufficiently secured.

-### Upgradeability (ABI Changes)

-This contract is upgradeable, and breaking changes are expected, as upgrades are required to update the contracts release that is deployed.
-This is because the required inputs to the `deploy` method may change as new contract releases are supported.
-Therefore, if calling this contract from another contract, be sure to account for future breaking changes to the ABI.